> Authentic Islamic knowledge readily available to the world

 The Last Prophet said, “If anyone travels on a road in search of knowledge, Allah will cause him to travel on one of the roads to Paradise.”

-The IOU demonstrates its continuous commitment to the spreading of the beneficial knowledge by progressing from an absolutely free certificate and diploma level courses to a tuition free accredited bachelor’s degrees in various fields of study and master’s degree.
+The IOU demonstrates its continuous commitment to the spreading of the beneficial knowledge by progressing from an absolutely free certificate and diploma level courses to an accredited bachelor’s degrees in various fields of study and master’s degree.
 Thereby, making the higher education easily affordable worldwide for the benefit of the individuals, their communities and humanity in general.
-The free tuition for all students provides equal access to an education that few could afford if they were to attend the traditional institutions of higher learning around the world.
+All students are provide an equal access to an education that few could afford if they were to attend the traditional institutions of higher learning around the world.